finbourne/drive-sdk-csharp/sdk/docs/FilesApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // StorageObject result = apiInstance.CreateFile(xLusidDriveFilename, xLusidDrivePath, contentLength, body, opts: opts);

                 // CreateFile: Uploads a file to Lusid Drive.
 If using an SDK, consider using the UploadAsStreamAsync function for larger files instead.
                 StorageObject result = apiInstance.CreateFile(xLusidDriveFilename, xLusidDrivePath, contentLength, body);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));